m4xshen/autoclose.nvim/README.md

 The available options in `options`:
 - `disabled_filetypes`: The plugin will be disabled under the filetypes in this table.
+  - type of the value: table of strings
+  - default value: `{ "text" }`

 Example: Disable the plugin in text and markdown file.
 ```Lua